-Apply some shine serum to damp hair, use straightening lotion on natural curls.
+Apply some silicone shine serum to damp hair, use straightening lotion on natural curls.
 Using a paddle brush, blow-dry from the crown creating lift at the root and brushing back.
-At the midpoint between crown and forehead start brushing forward while still creating root lift.
-For impeccable side swept bangs, dry contrary to the direction you part, then brush back.
-Put a lick of gel on the end of those bangs.
-Flat iron your fringe, flicking the ends.
+At the midpoint apex between crown and forehead start brushing forward while still creating root lift.
+For impeccable side-swept bangs, dry contrary to the direction you part, then brush back.
+Put a lick of gel on the ends, flat-iron your fringe, flicking the ends.

 Thoroughly Modern Marilyn.

 Blow-dry until damp using a texturizing lotion and round brush.
 Use the dryer to set your part.
 Using a rat tail comb, section off and clip.
 To create those voluptuous curls use a large curling iron (at least 1 inch wide), curling each section inward.
 Brush carefully and go over with a blow dryer on low prior to spritzing with a light hold spray.

 Remember, some hair types hold curls easier than others, so if yours is straight, you may have to experiment extensively to find the method holds the curls effectively.